raditya1117/HoneyBadger/fastapi-testing/article.md

         super().__init__(message)
 ```

-After defining custom exception class, we can register an exception handler to handle the error.
+After defining a custom exception class, we can register an exception handler to handle the error that occurs.
 For instance, we have implemented the exception handler for the InvalidOperationError exception as follows:

 ```
 @app.exception_handler(InvalidOperationError)